Notice regarding the quality of machine translation

 The renewal of his business card is conditional on compliance with this requirement.

-To go further Articles 1 and following of Decree No. 2016-173 of February 18, 2016 on the continuing education of real estate professionals.
+For further information: Articles 1 and following of Decree No. 2016-173 of February 18, 2016 on the continuing education of real estate professionals.

 For temporary and casual exercise (LPS)